-The Media Resources Center (MRC) at Moffitt Library is the UC Berkeley Library's primary collection of materials in electronic non-print (audio and visual) formats.
-These formats include: videocassettes, DVDs; compact audio discs; audiocassettes; and online (streamed) audio and video.
-Materials in the MRC may be used on-site in the Center by current UC Berkeley students and staff.
-Links to selected African cinema and documentary films at the MRC below:
+The Media Resources Center (MRC) in Moffitt Library is the UC Berkeley Library's primary collection of (audio and visual formats, including videocassettes, DVDs; compact audio discs; audiocassettes; and online audio and video.
+Materials in the MRC may be used on-site in the Center by current UC Berkeley students and staff, and increasingly online through a variety of streaming services.

 The UC Berkeley Libraries has an extensive microform (microfilm and microfiche) collections, containing valuable information for researchers.
 The Africana Microform Collections Guide lists a large selection of Berkeley's holdings that include many primary source materials.

 The Newspapers and Microforms Departments (40 Doe Library) has machines that read, print, and scan images from microfilm and microfiche.